Skip to main content

 Why the Avalanche Method Works

 The debt avalanche method is the mathematically optimal way to pay off debt.
 By targeting the highest interest rates first, you minimize the amount of interest that accrues over time, saving you money and helping you become debt-free faster.
+Use the debt snowball vs avalanche calculator to compare both methods side by side with the same balances.

 Avalanche vs. Snowball: The Math